Purebred Beef Unit

-The new barn was completed in 1962 and has been used for the maintenance of class work animals since.
+A new barn was completed in 1962 and was used for the maintenance of class work animals until 2017.
 Some of the offspring of the purebred beef herd have been fitted, shown and sold.
-It is fair to say that many state and national champions have gone through the barn.
-There are rooms for students to live and work at the barn.
+It is fair to say that many state and national champions went through the barn.
+There were rooms for students to live and work at the barn.
 In addition, other students provide hourly labor in caring for the cattle.

 In 2017, the unit hosted a dedication and ribbon cutting for the new barns and the beginning of the next chapter for the Purebred Beef Unit.
 The Headquarters and Calving Center is located near the Stanley Stout Center off of Denison Avenue.
 The animals there will primarily be managed in pasture conditions.
 This location includes the calving and maternity barn, multipurpose space, office spaces and an apartment for student workers.
 Animal holding pens, pasture space, processing, feed storage and shop are adjacent to this facility.